All Episodes

 They will be delivered Saturday.

-And we've been we've been telling you about two deals.
+We've been telling you about two deals.

-One dozen red roses, free ruby red vase, two dozen uh sorted roses in a free clear glass vase.
+One dozen red roses, free ruby red vase, two dozen sorted roses in a free clear glass vase.

-Both those are 3999, and you get some truffles thrown in there.
+And you get some truffles thrown in there.

-But you should know that Valentine's Day bouquets start at only 1999.
+But you should know that Valentine's Day bouquets start at only $19.99.

-You don't have to go the 3999 route.
+You don't have to go the $39.99 route.

-After all, we're in a Barack recession.
+After all, we're in a Baroque recession.

-So you can go to their website, that's what Snerdley did, Rush Proflowers.com, or you can call 1800 PRO Flowers and Mention Me and get the same thing done.
+That's what Snerdley did, rushproflowers.com, or you can call 1-800-PROFLOWERS and mention me and get the same thing done.

-And you will be amazed at how great they smell, how fresh they are, and they'll last a seven days.
+And you will be amazed at how great they smell, how fresh they are, and they'll last seven days.

-We have them here all the time in the studio, RushProflowers.com or 800 PRO flowers.
+We have them here all the time in the studio, rushproflowers.com or 800-PRO flowers.

-Send as many bouquets as you need.
+Send as many bouquets as you need to buy your insurance this Valentine's Day.

 And we found it.

-This dovetails with Henrietta and Julio at Fort Myers at the Obama Oprah Show at Fort Byers, and I'm sure Brian, who called us from wherever he called moments ago, will uh be able to relate to this too.
+And I'm sure Brian, who called us from wherever he called moments ago, will be able to relate to this too.

-Um, y'all come to get the card.
+Y'all come to get the card.

 The car is not here.